Dhrupad: Gharanas and style

-Dumraon Gharana - Dhrupad traditions of Bihar Dumraon gharana is an ancient tradition of dhrupad music nearly 500 years old.
+Dumraon gharana - Dhrupad traditions of Bihar Dumraon gharana is an ancient tradition of dhrupad music nearly 500 years old.
 This gharana flourished under the patronage of the kings of Dumraon Raj when it was founded.
-T'he Drupad style (vanis) of this gharana is Gauhar, Khandar, and Nauharvani.
+The drupad style (vanis) of this gharana is Gauhar, Khandar, and Nauharvani.
 The founder of this gharana was Pt.
 Manikchand Dubey and Pt.
 Anup chand Dubey.
 Both artists were awarded by Mugal Emperor Shahjahan.
-The father of Bharat Ratna Ustad Bismillah Khan who also belonged to the Dumraon Gharana tradition.
+The father of Bharat Ratna Ustad Bismillah Khan who also belonged to the Dumraon gharana tradition.
 He usually played Shahnai in Dhrupad style.
-Famous living singers of Dumraon Gharana (Buxar) include Pt.
-Ramjee Mishra, a representative of Dumraon Gharana.Pt.
-Kamod Mishra- Vrindavan also a representative of Dumraon Gharana.
+Famous living singers of Dumraon gharana (Buxar) include Pt.
+Ramjee Mishra, a representative of Dumraon gharana.

 Many books have been written by this gharana, like Shree Krishn Ramayan, by Pt.
-Ghana rang Dubey, Surprakash, Bhairav, Prakash, Rashprakash, written by Jay Prakash Dubey and Prakash Kavi.
+Ghana rang Dubey, Sur-prakash, Bhairav, Prakash, Rash-Prakash, written by Jay Prakash Dubey and Prakash Kavi.
 Abishek Sangit Pallav by Dr. Arvind Kumar.

-Much work has been done on this gharana and many items of this Dumraon Gharana are subjects of research.

 The Mishras practised Gaurhar, Dagur, Nauhar and Khandar styles.
 This gharana flourished under the patronage of the kings of Bettiah Raj.
-Pandit Falguni Mitra is an exponent of this Gharana in the present generation.
+Pandit Falguni Mitra is an exponent of this gharana in the present generation.

 Some of the illustrious Dhrupad exponents and virtuosos are Pandit Gokulotsavji Maharaj, Uday Bhawalkar, Ritwik Sanyal, Nirmalya Dey, Pt.
 Kshitipall Mallick, Pt.
 Ram Chatur Mallick and the Gundecha Brothers.

 Seminars

 In an effort to link tradition and scientific methodologies, the ITC Sangeet Research Academy's Scientific Research Department has been organizing symposia and workshops since 1987.
 The objective of these workshops/symposia is to create awareness of research in various fields of music.
-In 2013 the Academy conducted a Dhrupad seminar in association with the National Centre for the Performing Arts (India) (NCPA, Mumbai) where Dr. Puru Dadheech participated as speaker to discuss the origin and predecessors of Dhrupad.
+In 2013 the academy conducted a Dhrupad seminar in association with the National Centre for the Performing Arts (India) (NCPA, Mumbai) where Dr. Puru Dadheech participated as speaker to discuss the origin and predecessors of Dhrupad.

 Prof. Richard Widdess (Head, Department of Music, School of Oriental and African Studies, University of London, UK) and Dr. Dadheech, (Indore, India) discussed the origin of Dhrupad at length.
 The latter established that Dhrupads are older than the times of Raja Mansingh Tomar.

 Documentaries

-The filmmaker Mani Kaul while under tutelage of Ustad Zia Mohiuddin Dagar and Ustad Zia Fariduddin Dagar made one of the first documentaries on Dhrupad music in 1982 called “Dhrupad”.
+The filmmaker Mani Kaul while under tutelage of Ustad Zia Mohiuddin Dagar and Ustad Zia Fariduddin Dagar made one of the first documentaries on Dhrupad music in 1982 called Dhrupad.
 This Hindi language full-length documentary features both his gurus along with the young Bahauddin Dagar - the son of Zia Mohiuddin Dagar.
 The film produced by the Films Division of India was shot in locations associated with history of Dhrupad in – Fatehpur Sikri and Jaipur's Jantar Mantar articulating the theory and the practice of the musical form.